After visiting the city of La Paz, we flew into Uyuni. The flight took about one hour.

-During the rainy season, from December to April, the lakes overflow and you can see the famous “ mirrors” the amazing reflection of the sky, but a lot of places are not accessible.
+During the rainy season: From December to April, the lakes overflow and you can see the famous “ mirrors” the amazing reflection of the sky, but a lot of places are not accessible.

-During the dry season from May to November you can drive all across the desert, with a mesmerizing white landscape and volcanic views.
+During the dry season: From May to November you can drive all across the desert, with a mesmerizing white landscape and volcanic views.
 The weather is nice and cool during the day and very cold at night.

-Tip: Make sure to take a day off to get yourself acclimated to the altitude and dryness of the area.
+Tips: Make sure to take a day off to get yourself acclimated to the altitude and dryness of the area.
 Drink lots of water.
 Take remedies for nausea and headaches.